tlpackus/StrikeForceCRM.Solution/README.md

 4:00pm: Scanned through TTD workflow with C# lessons

 Monday, Sep 27th
-11:00am: Researched why being ACID compliant was such an impacting factor for the CRM's currently available for business use.
+11:00am: Researched specifically why being ACID compliant was such an impacting factor for the CRM's currently available for business use.
 12:00pm: Recorded Sundays research above
-12:30pm: looked through commit history of my past C# project that used authentication, mySQL, and many to many relationships 2:30pm: resumed where I left off in the TTD C# lessons to find more info 3:00pm: Skimmed through TTD part 2 of C# lessons 6:00pm: Researched current CRM's made using C# and found a couple that are available for free apparently so looked into that
+12:30pm: looked through commit history of my past C# project that used authentication, mySQL, and many to many relationships 2:30pm: resumed where I left off in the TTD C# lessons to find more info 3:00pm: Skimmed through TTD part 2 of C# lessons 3:30pm: Skimmed through Database Basics
+6:00pm: Researched current CRM's made using C# and found a couple that are available to use for free but non with round robin functionality